A Beginner’s Guide to Renting Your First Apartment

 • Vehicle information

-Once you are approved, you’ll receive a lease agreement to sign.
+Once you’re approved, you’ll receive a lease agreement to sign.
 Though it can be a lot of information, take time to read through the fine print.
-Some essentials to note are monthly rent, lease end date, policies for breaking the lease early, obtaining the security deposit, emergency details and other amenity policies.
+Some essentials are monthly rent, lease end date, policies for breaking the lease early, obtaining the security deposit, emergency details and other amenity policies.

 3. Purchase Renter’s Insurance